-Humour is part of 1 Park Road.
-We know the experts will say we shouldn’t put such a page on our web site but if it brings a smile then we have added a little extra to your day!
+Humour always feature when you run a bed and breakfast in The Lake District and we’re no different.
+I know the marketing experts will say we shouldn’t put such a page on our web site but if it brings a smile then we have added a little extra to your day!
 They are all what we’ve read or what some have said.

 If you’re American not sure you should watch this: Spanish- definitely!